ArneGockeln/arnegockelndotcom/index.md

     <p class="wp-caption-text">Arne Gockeln</p>
 </div>
 {% endcapture %}
+{% capture socials %}
+{% for s in site.data.social %}<a href="{{ s.url }}" target="_blank">{{ s.css }}</a>{% if forloop.last == false %}, {% endif %}{% endfor %}
+{% endcapture %}

 ## Hi
 {{ portrait }}
-my name is **Arne Gockeln** and I have made my great passion, **software development**, my profession.

-Since the year 2000 I have been involved in web- and custom software development, founding business ideas and working as a freelancer.
+my name is **Arne Gockeln** and since the year 2000 I have been involved in **custom software and web development**, founding business ideas and working as a freelancer.

+## What can I do for you?

+I can help you transforming your business or project idea into beautiful **macOS desktop- or iOS mobile applications.** Also I can build high performance low maintenance **web applications** which are working cross-platform in any web browser.

+If you need to I can connect **third party APIs** to your existing application.
+A common use case would be to connect to a **JSON API** and read or post some data.

+If you are a startup and need help finishing your **minimum viable product (MVP)**, please let me know!

+Also I can help you with **project management tasks** and by **leading your team** of developers and designers to successfully build your digital product.

+If you are interested in working with me, please shoot me a message on {{ socials }} or by good old email: sayhi@gockeln.com.

+## Freelance Work

+As a freelancer I worked from small to large projects as a one man solution and as a team member.
+In most of the projects my main task was the implementation of custom software, connecting APIs or developing custom WordPress Plugins.
+Also I build a lot of Websites using WordPress and the Jekyll static site processor.
+The best description of my job is **Backend Software Development**.

+Some of my clients were

+- Ruhr24 GmbH & Co.
+KG
+- Wiethe Group GmbH
+- RTL Interactive GmbH
+- Vodafone GmbH
+- Bundesfachschule für Orthopädietechnik e.V.
+- Forscherstation, Klaus-Tschira-Kompetenzzentrum für frühe naturwissenschaftliche Bildung gGmbH
+- Standpunkt Kommunikation GmbH
+- ...

+## Technical Skills

 I love the open source world and everything related to it.
-Mainly I work with macOS and debian Linux.
-My preferred programming languages are C/C++, Swift, PHP and Bash.
-I like to use the Qt framework or AppKit to develop GUI applications, but I'm also a fan of ncurses, bash scripting and command line programs.
+Mainly I work with **macOS and Linux**.
+My preferred **programming languages** are **C/C++, Swift, PHP and Bash**.
+I like to use the **Qt framework** or **AppKit** to develop desktop and mobile applications, but I'm also a fan of **ncurses, bash scripting and command line programs**.

 ## What are algorithms?

 You can think of an algorithm as a recipe that describes the exact steps needed to solve a problem or reach a goal.
 A programming algorithm describes how to do something and the computer will do it exactly that way every time.
-But first you have to convert the algorithm into a language the computer will understand, like the programming languages c++ or python.
+But first you have to convert the algorithm into a language the computer will understand, like the programming languages c++ or swift.

 In the design process we can write an algorithm as a list of steps using text or as a picture with shapes and arrows called a flowchart.